skulluglify/magicpath/README.md

 - PathFinderType

 # about projekt
-home cooked, make fun with converting path in different platform
+home cooked, make fun with conversion paths on different platforms